Net Nanny Overview October 2020

 - Amazon Kindle Fire HD 8 and 9 (8th Generation) running FireOS 126.96.36.199 or 188.8.131.52

-A. Yes, as long as each of the devices is associated with a user profile, Net Nanny will combine the time spent on all devices and lock when the time limit is reached.
+Yes, Net Nanny has excellent filters and time limit restriction.
+As long as each of the devices is associated with a user profile, Net Nanny will combine the time spent on all devices and lock when the time limit is reached.

 There are three pricing options for Net Nanny.